fxbox/calendar-server/README.md

 # calendar-server

+## Prerequisites

-This needs a recent enough node that has some ES6 subtleties (especially destructuring assignments).
+Node.js 6+ is required.
+The server relies on some ES6 subtleties (like destructuring assignments).

 ## API